dizzyfrogs/dizzyfrogs/README.md

 ## 🚀 About Me

-I'm a **3rd-year Computer Science student** with a passion for **software engineering and cybersecurity**.
+I'm a **Junior Computer Science student** with a passion for **software engineering and cybersecurity**.
 I'm always looking to improve my skills and build practical projects.

 ## 💻 What I'm Working On

-- Learning full-stack development *(Recently built a contacts app using SQLAlchemy & Python!)*
+- Learning full-stack development *(Recently built a calorie tracking app using FastAPI & React!)*
 - Exploring data science *(Currently reading Introducing Data Science)*
-- Practicing working with external APIs

 ## 📫 Connect with Me
 🔗 [LinkedIn](https://www.linkedin.com/in/suleiman-mejd/)